 SUPPLEMENTARY PENSION SAVINGS (THIRD PILLAR, PENSION REFORM 2013)

 The most recent pension vehicle — supplementary pension savings — became effective on January 1, 2013.
 It substitutes the supplementary pension insurance, which has been closed to newcomers since December 1, 2012.
 Participants already in the scheme can continue savings under the previous arrangement but must stay with the existing provider.
 Those willing to change providers must accept the conditions of supplementary pension savings, governed by Law 427/2011.

-Persons over age 18 and domiciled in the country, as well as members of the European Union, are eligible if they pay contributions towards the statutory pension scheme or health insurance.
-The nonnegative return condition has been taken out of the rules for pension savings.
-The state matches employee contributions with a subsidy of up to a maximum of CZK2,760 per year.
+Persons over age 18 and domiciled in the country and members of the European Union are eligible if they pay contributions towards the statutory pension scheme or health insurance.
+The nonnegative return condition has been removed from the pension savings rules.
+The state matches employee contributions with a subsidy of up to a maximum of CZK 2,760 per year.

-The Czech public health care system covers all needed treatment, so the extended healthcare system is not well developed.
+The Czech public healthcare system covers all needed treatment, so the extended healthcare system is poorly developed.

 Group Life and Accident Benefit

-Typically provided by multinational companies and usually group insurance cover death from any cause, AD&D, and total permanent disability.
-The insured amount is typically set as a multiple of annual salary (1 or 2 or more).
+Typically provided by multinational companies, group insurance usually covers death from any cause, AD&D, and total permanent disability.
+The insured amount is generally set as a multiple annual salary (1 or 2 or more).
 All employees are eligible.
-Premium is fully covered by the employer and premium paid by the employer is taxable income for the employee.
+The employer fully covers the premium, and the premium paid by the employer is taxable income for the employee.

-Flexible benefit plans are common usually in the case of multinational pharmaceutical and IT companies.
-Each employee has a budget and can spend this budget based on his/her preferences for benefits offered by the employer.
+Flexible benefit plans are common, usually for multinational pharmaceutical and IT companies.
+Each employee has a budget and can spend it based on their preferences for benefits offered by the employer.

 Workplace Canteens/Meal Vouchers

 Only larger employers offer workplace canteen for employees.
-The majority of other employers offer meal vouchers where 55 % of meal vouchers are paid by the employer and 45 % value of the voucher is covered by the employee.
-Effective January 2021 meal contributions can be added to the salary.
-The maximum tax-deductible expense is CZK 82,60 for 2022.
+Most other employers offer meal vouchers where the employer pays 55 % of meal vouchers, and the employee covers 45 % value of the voucher.
+Effective January 2021, meal contributions can be added to the salary.
+The maximum tax-deductible expense is CZK 107,10 for 2023.

-Some employers provide gym memberships to employees.
-Especially in companies where the average employee age is low.
+Some employers provide gym memberships to employees, especially in companies with low average employee age.